 The RMSC is funded to serve eligible students from the following Maryland counties: Garrett County, Allegany County, Washington County, Baltimore City and the following schools in Frederick County (Gov. Thomas Johnson High School, Frederick High School, Brunswick High School, and the feeder middle schools for these high schools).

-Students participating in the program attend a three-, five- or six-week summer residential program at Frostburg State University and continue to receive support throughout the academic year.
+Students participating in the program attend a two-, three-, five- or six-week summer residential program at Frostburg State University and continue to receive support throughout the academic year.
 Once a student is accepted into the program he/she is encouraged to continue participating in the program until graduation from high school.